ProjektKevin/Energizer-Hackathon-2025/README.md

-# Template-Hackathon-pack-m1-v1
+# Energizer-Hackathon-2025
-Project Template for quick start with the following tech stack: Vite ReactJS, Tailwindcss, ShadCN and ExpressJS with PostgreSQL database set up
+Tech Stack: Vite ReactJS, Tailwindcss, ShadCN and ExpressJS with PostgreSQL database set up

 # How to run
 ## client side:<br>